-- A fistulogram/sinogram can give your doctors precise information to help develop the best treatment plan for you.
+- A fistulogram/sinogram can give your doctors precise and key information to help develop the best treatment plan for you.

-- Fistulograms/sinograms provide real-time images that may be evaluated immediately.
+- Fistulograms/sinograms provide real-time images for immediate evaluation.

 - X-rays usually have no side effects in the typical diagnostic range for this exam.

 - There is always a slight chance of cancer from excessive exposure to radiation.
 However, given the small amount of radiation used in medical imaging, the benefit of an accurate diagnosis far outweighs the associated risk.

 - Women should always tell their doctor and x-ray technologist if they are pregnant.
 See the Safety in X-ray, Interventional Radiology and Nuclear Medicine Procedures page for more information about pregnancy and x-rays.

 - Fistulograms and sinograms are safe medical exams with a very low rate of complications for the patient.

 - Rarely, you may experience an allergic reaction to the contrast material.
 This could result in a rash, hives, itching, nausea, fainting or shortness of breath.
 Medication may be given to relieve this.
 Contact your doctor if you have any of these symptoms.

 - There may be a small amount of bleeding from the fistula/sinus for a short time after the procedure.

 Fistulograms/sinograms may not be possible in every patient due to medical and/or technical reasons.